-- (1) A registered qualifying patient, designated caregiver, or medical marijuana organization agent who willfully fails to comply with subsection 39-9119 (1), (2), (3), (7), or (8) is guilty of an infraction. - (2) A medical marijuana dispensary or its agent may not willfully dispense, deliver, or otherwise transfer marijuana to a person other than another medical marijuana organization or its agent, a registered qualifying patient, or a registered qualifying patient's registered designated caregiver.

-- (3) A medical marijuana production facility or its agent may not willfully deliver or otherwise transfer marijuana to a person other than a medical marijuana dispensary or its agent or a safety compliance facility or its agent. - (4) A safety compliance facility or its agent may not willfully deliver or otherwise transfer marijuana to any person other than the registered qualifying patient, visiting qualifying patient, registered designated caregiver, medical marijuana dispensary or its agent, or medical marijuana production facility or its agent that provided the marijuana to the safety compliance facility for laboratory sampling or testing. - (5) A practitioner may not refer patients to a medical marijuana organization or to a registered designated caregiver and shall not advertise in a medical marijuana organization.
-A person who willfully violates this subsection is guilty of an infraction. - (6) A practitioner who holds a financial interest in a medical marijuana organization may not issue written certifications.
-A person who violates this subsection is guilty of an infraction. - (7) It is a misdemeanor for any person, including an employee or official of the department or another state agency or local government, to breach the confidentiality of information obtained pursuant to this chapter. - (8) A person who intentionally makes a false statement to a law enforcement official about any fact or circumstance relating to the medical use of marijuana to avoid arrest or prosecution is guilty of an infraction in addition to any other penalties that may apply for making a false statement or for the possession, cultivation, or sale of marijuana not protected by this chapter.
+- (1) A registered qualifying patient, designated caregiver, or Medical Marijuana organization agent who willfully fails to comply with subsection 39-9219 (1), (2), (3), (7), or (8) is guilty of an infraction. - (2) A Medical Marijuana dispensary or its agent may not willfully dispense, deliver, or otherwise transfer Marijuana to a person other than another Medical Marijuana organization or its agent, a registered qualifying patient, or a registered qualifying patient's registered designated caregiver. - (3) A Medical Marijuana production facility or its agent may not willfully deliver or otherwise transfer marijuana to a person other than a Medical Marijuana dispensary or its agent or a safety compliance facility or its agent. - (4) A safety compliance facility or its agent may not willfully deliver or otherwise transfer Marijuana to any person other than the registered qualifying patient, visiting qualifying patient, registered designated caregiver, Medical Marijuana dispensary or its agent, or Medical Marijuana production facility or its agent that provided the Marijuana to the safety compliance facility for laboratory sampling or testing. - (5) A practitioner may not refer patients to a Medical Marijuana organization or to a registered designated caregiver and shall not advertise in a Medical Marijuana organization.
+A person who willfully violates this subsection is guilty of an infraction. - (6) A practitioner who holds a financial interest in a Medical Marijuana organization may not issue written recommendations.
+A person who violates this subsection is guilty of an infraction. - (7) It is a misdemeanor for any person, including an employee or official of the Department or another state agency or local government, to breach the confidentiality of information obtained pursuant to this chapter. - (8) A person who intentionally makes a false statement to a law enforcement official about any fact or circumstance relating to the medical use of Marijuana to avoid arrest or prosecution is guilty of an infraction in addition to any other penalties that may apply for making a false statement or for the possession, cultivation, or sale of marijuana not protected by this chapter.